Edinburgh Medal awarded to Kevin Govender, Director of the OAD, and the International Astronomical Union

 The 2016 Edinburgh Medal was jointly awarded to Kevin Govender from IAU Office of Astronomy for Development and the International Astronomical Union at the 2016 Edinburgh International Science Festival, to recognise their wide-reaching contribution to science.
 It was awarded for the creation and practical establishment of the Office of Astronomy for Development, which integrates the pursuit of scientific knowledge with social development for and with those most in need.

-Dr. Wanda Diaz-Merced, OAD post doctoral researcher, featured by BBC 100 Women as one of seven trail blazing Women in Science
+Dr. Wanda Diaz-Merced, OAD post doctoral researcher, featured by BBC 100 Women and invited to the White House

 Award from the South African Department of Science and Technology

 Phil Charles, Patricia Whitelock, Khotso Mokhele, and Kevin Govender were awarded by the South African government for their contributions to South Africa being selected as the host of the IAU Office of Astronomy for Development.read more